 Check All Your Windows: Make sure they’re all locked and close the blinds/curtains.

 I’ve created a Prepare Your Home for Vacation checklist that you can print out and use to make sure you’re ready to leave.
 Let me know if you have any tips or ideas that I didn’t include.
-Be sure that you’ve taken care of backing up your computer files before you leave too!disclosure: affiliate links included – this has no impact on your purchase or cost, but allows me to earn a small referral credit which helps support this blog and my family.
+Be sure that you’ve taken care of backing up your computer files before you leave too!disclosure: This post may contain affiliate links which won’t change your price but may allow me to earn a commission.